craigmd/card-battle-kit/README.md

 # card-battle-kit
-Assets for a JS card battler
+Assets for a React card battler